-CSHA is committed to providing prompt and effective resolution of allegations of discrimination and harassment.
+CSHA is committed to support survivors of sexual misconduct, without sacrificing important safeguards to ensure a fair and transparent process and to providing a prompt, effective and unbiased resolution of allegations of discrimination and harassment.
 The school grievance policies are to be used for complaints of discrimination on the basis of sex as required by Title IX of the Education Amendments of 1972 (34 C.F.R.
 106.8(b)).
 These grievance procedures are also to be used for complaints of discrimination on the basis of disability filed under Section 504 of the Rehabilitation Act of 1973 (34 C.F.R.
 104.7(b)), and on the basis of age filed under the Age Discrimination Act of 1975 (C.F.R.
 110.25(b)).